 Likewise if your resorting to intensive beauty treatments such as peels or microdermabrasion, you should know this can lead to inflammation and micro tears, which will impair your barrier function.

 THE NAKED TRUTH

 - Being aware of the common causes of combination skin

 - The strength of ingredients in your skin treatments

 - What each area of your face requires, in terms of a proper skin treatment

 All of this will save you from the stress of having a combination skin.

 The products flagged for this skin type are often pure marketing hype, instead look out for ingredients that balance your skin naturally.

-Sometimes less is best, so a skincare routine with fewer products albeit the right products could just be the beauty solution your skin needs, in order for it to be happier and balanced.
+Sometimes less is best, so a skincare routine with fewer products albeit the right products, could just be the beauty solution your skin needs.

 Join me here, as I discuss how to treat combination skin.